Sh'erit ha-Pletah: A community dedicated to its own dissolution

 With the exception of 10,000–15,000 who chose to make their homes in Germany after the war (see Central Council of Jews in Germany), the vast majority of the Jewish DPs ultimately left the camps and settled elsewhere.
-About 136,000 settled in Israel, 80,000 in the United States, and sizeable numbers also in Canada and South Africa.
+About 136,000 settled in Israel, 80,000 in the United States, and another 20,000 in other nations, including Canada and South Africa.

 Although the community established many of the institutions that characterize a durable society, and indeed came to dominate an entire section of Munich, the overriding imperative was to find new homes for the refugees.
 To make the point, many of the leaders emigrated at the first possible opportunity.
 Both overt lobbying efforts and underground migration sought to open for unrestricted immigration to Palestine.
 And the camps largely emptied once the state of Israel was established, many of the refugees immediately joining the newly formed Israel Defense Forces to fight the 1948 Arab-Israeli War.

-The Central Committee in the American sector declared its dissolution on December 17, 1950 at the Deutsche Museum in Munich.
+The Central Committee in the American sector declared its dissolution on December 17, 1950, at the Deutsche Museum in Munich.
 Of the original group that founded the committee, only Rabbi Samuel Snieg remained for the dissolution.
 All the others had already emigrated, most of them to Israel.
 Rabbi Snieg had remained to complete the first full edition of the Talmud published in Europe after the Holocaust, the so-called Survivors' Talmud.

 The last DP camp, Föhrenwald, closed in February 1957, by then populated only by the so-called "hardcore" cases, elderly, and those disabled by disease.

 Legacy

-While most Holocaust survivors view their time in the DP camps as a transitional state, the Sh'erit ha-Pletah became an organizing force for the repatriation of the remnant in general and to Israel in particular.
-Its experience highlighted the challenges of ethnic groups displaced in their entirety without recourse to their original homes.
-It also demonstrated the resolve and ingenuity of individuals who had lost everything but made a new life for themselves.

-Some struggled with survivor guilt for decades.

 Suicide amongst survivors has been a subject of some disagreement amongst Israeli medical professionals.
 In 1947, Dr. Aharon Persikovitz, a gynecologist who had survived the Dachau concentration camp gave a lecture called "The Psychological State Of the New Immigrant" in which he said: "Holocaust survivors do not commit suicide; they heroically prove the continuity of the Jewish people".
 According to Professor Yoram Barak this statement became "an accepted national myth".
 Barak says "The survivors themselves also did not want to be stigmatized as `sick, weak and broken;' rather, they wanted to join in the myth of the heroic sabra who just recently fought a glorious War of Independence against the enemy."